 - Place a single layer of potatoes in deep fryer basket.

-- Fry until potatoes are browned and crisp, 1 to 2 minutes.
+- Fry until potatoes are browned and crisp, 1 to 3 minutes.
 Lift basket to drain potatoes and transfer to paper towel-lined tray to complete draining.
+Sprinkle with sea salt.

 - Moisture content of potatoes varies and will affect frying time.
 Watch potatoes closely while frying and remove when browned and crisp.